NishantSh12/WalmartSalesAnalyzation/README.md

 About the Data:
 The dataset, obtained from the Kaggle competition, includes sales transactions for 45 Walmart stores located in Mandalay, Yangon, and Naypyitaw.
 The challenge involves predicting sales for each department in every store, considering the influence of selected holiday markdown events known to impact sales.
 The dataset serves as a comprehensive resource for gaining a deeper understanding of the various factors affecting sales across different branches.

+Analysis List

+Product Analysis:
+Conduct a comprehensive analysis of the data to gain insights into different product lines.
+Identify top-performing product lines and areas for improvement.

+Sales Analysis:
+Analyze sales trends to evaluate the effectiveness of various sales strategies.
+Identify patterns and modifications needed to enhance overall sales performance.

+Customer Analysis:
+Uncover distinct customer segments, analyze purchase trends, and assess the profitability of each customer segment.

+Approach Used

+Data Wrangling:

+Conduct data inspection to detect and address NULL values and missing data.
+Build a database, create tables, and insert data.
+Identify and handle NULL values, which are minimal due to setting NOT NULL for each field during table creation.
+Feature Engineering:

+Introduce new columns to derive insights:
+time_of_day: Categorize sales into Morning, Afternoon, and Evening to understand peak sales periods.
+day_name: Extract and categorize the days of the week to identify the busiest days for each branch.
+month_name: Extract and categorize months to determine the highest sales and profit months.
+Exploratory Data Analysis (EDA):

+Perform exploratory data analysis to address project goals and questions.
+Utilize data insights to inform product, sales, and customer analyses, aligning with the project's objectives.